 Getting information about the phobia goes a long way in helping the patient gain an understanding of the phobia.
 An effort to keep negative thoughts away from the mind is also seen to help.

-Nosophobia, the fear of having or contracting a disease, can have a terrible effect on lives – living with such a phobia can have a serious affect on both ones mental state of mind and physical health.
-If you suffer from a fear of disease you must seek out help … and there is a cure:
+Nosophobia, the fear of having, developing or contracting a disease, can have a terrible effect on life.
+Living with such a phobia can have a serious affect on both ones mental state of mind and physical health.
+If you suffer from a fear of disease you should seek out help.
+Rest assured though, there is always a cure!